-Reliance on the Integrity of Financial and Economic Reporting

-In following its investment objective and strategy each Fund may rely on the financial, economic and government policy data made available by companies, governmental agencies, rating agencies, exchanges, professional services firms and central banks.
+Reliance on the Integrity of Financial and Economic Reporting government policy data made available by companies, governmental agencies, rating agencies, exchanges, professional services firms and central banks.
 Such data can have a material effect on the investment positions the Investment Manager takes on behalf of the Funds.
 However, the Investment Manager generally has no ability independently to verify such financial, economic and/or economic policy information.
 The Investment Manager is dependent upon the integrity of both the individuals and the processes by which such data is generated.
 The Funds could incur material losses as a result of the misconduct or incompetence of such individuals and/or a failure of, or substantial inaccuracy in, the generation of such information.